 Perhaps it was the very adversity of my limitations that drove me to want to uninhibitedly explore the world.
 Or maybe it was because I grew up in a unique neighborhood within a special city that made me appreciate the differences between other places.
 Although I was born and raised in the U.S., I didn’t learn English until elementary school.
 I grew up in a Dominican diaspora community located in The Bronx, New York.
 These types of communities and cultural hybrids are not as uncommon as you may think.
 What is uncommon is being able to achieve prosperity and mobility from within them.
 But nevertheless, these sorts of environments almost always cultivate a special hunger and appreciation to discover the rest of the world.

-While studying in Spain at 19 years old, I noticed how different my travel experiences, as a racially ambiguous American Latina, was to those of my non-immigrant less culturally diverse friends.
-Ethnic minorities, especially of immigrant parents, I realized, have a different way of processing multicultural interactions and adapting to different environments.
-Realizing this contrast, I’ve decided to share my unique perspective on unique places and experiences.
+While studying in Spain at 19 years old, I noticed how different my travel experiences, as a multi-cultural/ethic American Latina, was to those of my non-immigrant less diverse friends.
+Multicultural travelers, I realized, often have a multi-layered way of processing cross-cultural interactions and adapting to different cultural environments.
+Realizing this unique contrast, in 2015, decided to share my multicultural perspective on unique places and experiences.

 Since then, I’ve traveled to over 45 different countries and studied abroad in four countries (Argentina, Cuba, Spain and France).
 Today I work remotely around the world with a base in Brooklyn, New York.